Lines Bros: Large road vehicles

 The pressed steel (and occasional wooden) trains and pressed steel cranes were made during the same lifespan as the lorries, although up until the mid-1950s, most trains were made of wood.
 The steel buses were manufactured from 1957 up until around 1970.
 In the Pressed Steel Lorry range there were delivery vans, petrol tankers, breakdown lorries, different types of articulated lorries, rocket launchers, car transporters, circus lorries, mobile shops, Army, RAF and emergency vehicles.
-There was quite a vast range of these vehicles and the cab types tended to reflect the designs of those in real life at that particular time that they were being manufactured.
-All nine different ranges large roadvehicles Tri-ang produced you can find on the below link Triang NL.

 Model road vehicles

 Minic Motorways was a system of HO-scale slot cars.
 The system aimed as far as possible for realism, and therefore the slot was as narrow as possible (about 1/8 in) with brass conductors placed vertically at each side.
 The vehicles picked up power via a small wheel (called a Gimbal Wheel) on their underside, which was divided into two halves by an insulating flange.
 At some time in the 1960s this mechanism was replaced by a pair of vertically sprung sliding pickups.
 These differed from that of electric racing car systems such as the same company's Scalextric, in which the electrical conductors were spaced more widely apart on each side of the guide slot, and were hence more stable.

 There was a small removable peg at the back of the vehicles to stabilize it when in reverse.

 Vehicles were controlled by a hand-held controller, which had a thumb-operated speed control plus a rotating reversing switch.

 The range of vehicles was designed to be complementary to a model railway set, and for instance included a Rolls-Royce Silver Cloud, a Humber Super Snipe, an AEC Routemaster bus, a Shell petrol tanker and a towtruck.
 The most remarkable vehicle was a Road-Railer, an articulated lorry with a pair of pivoting rear axles, one bearing road wheels and the other rail wheels.
 The semi-trailer could be remotely uncoupled and then collected by a bogie wagon on the Tri-ang railway system.
 These could in theory be chained together to compose a train.
 This vehicle suffered from being underpowered.
 Vehicles could also be driven aboard a car-carrying wagon in the Tri-ang railway system.